Authorities covering common business activities

 GRA 31 can be used when a disposal freeze has been issued except where there is a specific exclusion.

 An exclusion applies to records that are subject to the Eligibility to join a Commonwealth superannuation scheme disposal freeze, as the freeze supports a number of ongoing court cases.
-You must discuss any plans to digitise and destroy personnel records with the Archives.
-For more information please contact the Agency Service Centre (02) 6212 3610.

 The revised version has three changes from the September 2011 version: